Developed by an Australian biotech company Imugene, the overall engineering of the treatment can be credited to US cancer expert Professor Yuman Fong.

 To get rid of this dilemma, Professor Fong started using cowpox - a harmless virus, which could be effectively used to treat smallpox 200 years ago.

 Further, the virus is expected to infect the cancer cells and make them explode.
 This in turn can send signals to our immune system alerting it about the growth of other cancerous cells, prompting the diseased cells to be killed.

-Even though the effect of this virus is yet to be tested to perfection, scientists have shown faith in this trial and believe a cancer-free world may be soon become a reality.
+Even though the effect of this virus is yet to be tested to perfection, scientists have shown faith in this trial.